hodel33/sqlite-x33/README.md

    Download the `sqlite_x33.py` file from this repository.

 2. **Place in Project Directory**:
-   Move the `sqlite_x33.py` file to the root directory of your project, or where you plan on using SQLiteX33.
+   Move the `sqlite_x33.py` file to the root directory of your Python project, or where you plan on using SQLiteX33.

 3. **Import and Use**:
    Follow the usage instructions below to get started with SQLiteX33.

 ## Usage

-### 1. Import the module
+### 1. Import the Python Module

+To use SQLiteX33, first import the module in your Python script:

 ```python
 import sqlite_x33 as sql